clamdad/dna-app/README.md

 This Python application does absolutely nothing (except for a few things that some apps do).

-Maybe it's a decent starting point for your application.
+It might be a decent starting point for some applications.

-Mike Babst